mashaka/Inspiry/README.md

 ![alt text](http://s019.radikal.ru/i616/1705/56/9f8dccf9f3ac.png)

 ## Overview
-**Inspiry** is an iOS app that keeps all your memories in one place automatically aggregating travels from your Instagram.
+**Inspiry** is an iOS app that keeps all your memories in one place automatically aggregating travels from your Instagram and Twitter.

 In this repository you can find an algorithm for this application.